TITLE:

 1.0 Purpose

-The purpose of Jefferson Lab’s ES&H training is to provide all employees, users, and subcontractors the skills, knowledge, and ability to perform activities safely without harm to themselves, their co-workers, or the environment.
+The purpose of Jefferson Lab’s Environment, Safety, and Health (ES&H) training is to provide the skills, knowledge, and ability to perform activities safely and without harm to the environment.
 Training is fundamental to:

 · identifying activities with significant or potential impacts;